Tribleave/SCAPT-ABSA/README.md

 ### For Pre-training

 Retrieved sentiment corpora contain millions-level reviews, we provide download links for original corpora and preprocessed data.
-Download if you want to do pre-training and furthur use them:
+Download if you want to do pre-training and further use them:

 | File | Google Drive Link | Baidu Wangpan Link | Baidu Wangpan Code |
 | :--: | :--: | :--: | :--: |